Spring Conversion Kit

 Precision Concepts cropped P logo

-For riders wishing to change their WP AER or Showa TAC/SFF air forks to traditional coil spring, we offer a Spring Conversion Kit Service.
-The kit we use is simple, very well made and includes the internals for the air-chamber fork.
+For riders wishing to change their WP AER (or Showa TAC/SFF) air forks to traditional coil spring, we offer a Spring Conversion Kit Service.
+The kits we use are high quality and offer different options depending on your needs and preferences.

 Precision Concepts air fork to spring conversion kit